poetix/aoc2024/README.md

 }
 ```

-but we can also generate all the "dampened" delta iterators without doing any array copying:
+In part 2, a sequence of levels is also safe if any subsequence from which a single item has been removed ("dampened") is safe.
+We can also generate all the "dampened" delta iterators without doing any array copying:

 ```java
 public boolean isSafeWithDampening() {